chatswithjc/godisgood/content/en/docs/book/true-wealth.md

 We live in uncertain financial times.
 Finances tend to create anxiety and stress.
 The one who has, wants to make sure, that what he has will last or increase.
 If you listen carefully to what is NOT being said in the world of politics, at the end of the day, it is all about economics.
 If you have money, in most cases you have POWER, and power moves the human world in which we live.
 Money buys positions, fame, reputation, compromise, excuses and even cheap love.

-1 Timothy 6: 6-10 in The Message describes it the best. "**A devout life does bring wealth, but it's the RICH SIMPLICITY of being yourself before God.** Since we entered the world penniless and will leave it penniless, if we have bread on the table and shoes on our feet, that's enough.
+1 Timothy 6: 6-10 describes it the best. "**A devout life does bring wealth, but it's the RICH SIMPLICITY of being yourself before God.** Since we entered the world penniless and will leave it penniless, if we have bread on the table and shoes on our feet, that's enough.

 But if it's only money these leaders are after, they'll self-destruct in no time. **Lust for money brings trouble and nothing but trouble.** Going down that path, some lose their footing in the faith completely and live to regret it bitterly ever after."